SoftChef/oobe/readme.md

 ### Container And Sprite

-This is the classification pattern determined from the database association design, such as the following two tables:
+Here are two example tables of the classification pattern determined from the database association design:

 #### users